zalando-incubator/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

  * Place `n2` in backoff (5 minutes), scale-up `n1` since it's now healthy again.
  * Wait for the timeout to trigger (10 minutes).
  * …
- * Scale-up `n4` once the backoff time for ther other groups is big enough.
-This can take hours in a cluster that has a lot of node groups.
+ * Scale-up `n4` once the backoff time for the other groups is big enough.
+This can take a significant amount of time.

 Starting the backoff at a large value (~1 hour or more) mitigates this, but it can negatively impact clusters that have small amounts of node groups.
 A transient scale-up error that quickly disappears on the cloud provider side can prevent